 Electrocatalysis and Electrochemical Systems are Key for a Sustainable Future

-Welcome visiting our new research website!
+Welcome visiting our research website at Iowa State!
 Sustainable energy and advanced manufacturing are two of our grand needs.
 Innovations in these areas have the potential to transform our nation’s prosperity and security.
 Advanced electrochemical systems such as fuel cells, batteries and electrolyzers can generate, store, and utilize renewable electricity, thus enabling distributed, flexible and modular chemicals manufacturing towards a sustainable future.

 Our interdisciplinary research is at the interface between Science and Engineering.
-We are interested in elucidating electrochemical reaction pathways and mechanisms, and based on the acquired understanding, rational design of electrocatalysts and electrochemical devices for important energy and environmental applications.
-Our current research projects include development of advanced electrocatalysts, novel electrochemical processes and systems, electroreduction of nitrate to nitrogen gas and valuable nitrogen-containing chemicals, ammonia electrosynthesis, onsite hydrogen generation for ECH reactions, seawater splitting for H2 production, and electrochemical synthesis of hydrogen peroxide.
+We have strong interest in elucidating electrochemical reaction pathways and mechanisms, and based on the acquired understanding, we rationally design electrocatalysts and electrochemical devices for important energy and environmental applications.
+Our current research activities include development of advanced electrocatalysts, novel electrochemical processes and systems, electroreduction of nitrate to nitrogen gas and valuable nitrogen-containing chemicals, carbon dioxide electro-reduction, ammonia electrosynthesis, seawater splitting for hydrogen production, and electrochemical synthesis of hydrogen peroxide.

 Electrochemical reduction of biomass-derived platform chemicals is an emerging route for the sustainable production of fuels and chemicals, however, understanding gaps between reaction conditions, underlying mechanisms, and observed products have limited the rational design of active, stable, and selective catalyst systems.
 We started our research on selective electrochemical reduction of levulinic acid (LA) to valeric acid (VA) or γ-valerolactone (gVL) on a non-precious Pb electrode in a polymer electrolyte membrane electrocatalytic flow cell reactor, which demonstrated very high yield of VA (>90%) and high faradaic efficiency (>86%).
 Electrode potential and electrolyte pH were found to tune the reduction products.